arsatis2/cogsci-2022/README.md

-# Modelling Causal Inference from Emotional Displays
+# Modeling Causal Inference from Emotional Displays

 This GitHub repository contains the source code and data analysis for the CogSci 2022 submission, titled "Modelling Causal Inference from Emotional Displays".